Santuario della Consolata

-Outside view from the West, with domes, portico, column, and belltower.

-The Basilica della Madonna Consolata (English: The Sanctuary of Our Lady of Consolation) is a Roman Catholic minor basilica and Marian shrine in central Turin, Piedmont, Italy.
+The Basilica of Saint Mary of Consolation (Basilica di Santa Maria della Consolazione), or the Sanctuary of Our Lady of Consolation (Santuario della Consolata), is a Roman Catholic minor basilica and Marian shrine in central Turin, Piedmont, Italy.
 Located on the intersection of Via Consolata and Via Carlo Ignazio Giulio, the shrine is dedicated to the Blessed Virgin Mary under the title of Our Lady of Consolation.